lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/reax-silica.rst

     183 21 1 1.1 1.777618482333677 6.145548171417662 3.999369841948803 -5 -5 -3
     95 11 2 -0.55 4.561227581704491 2.3474960588346616 0.6330321107351076 -1 -6 3
     105 12 2 -0.55 5.0710009155644125 3.8511969818510208 5.143556706337486 -1 0 5
+    (...)

 ..  container:: justify

-    Due to the use of vashishta force field, all silicon atoms have the same charge (1.1e).
-    Similarly, all oxygen atoms have the same charge (-0.55e).
+    Due to the use of vashishta force field, all silicon atoms have the same charge (1.1e), and all oxygen atoms as well (-0.55e).
 This is common to most classical force field.
     Let us keep that in mind before we start using reaxff.

-    The first step is to relax the structure.
-We are going to track the changes and make sure that the system equilibrates nicely.
+    The first step is to relax the structure, which we are gonna do using molecular dynamcis.
+To make sure that system equilibrates nicely, let us track the changes in our system over time.

-    Note that this silica structure is a bit small, all full of defects, but it will make the effect of reaxff more easily more visible.

     Create an input file called input.lammps in RelaxSilica/, and copy in it: